 Zapier is a system that connects multiple applications.
 You can use it to push a message created on beefree.io to another application.
 See: Exporting to many apps via Zapier.

-For example, let's say you want to send a message created with the BEE editor from your Gmail account.
+For example, let's say you want to send a message created with the BEE editor from your Gmail or Outlook account.
 Here are the simple steps to take:

 - Send the message to your Gmail account using the "Send test" feature